GWU-CSCI1010/gwu-csci1010-fall2022.github.io/_pages/syllabus.md

 - Python programming and other Homework 30%
 - Projects 60%
 - There is no required final exam.

+### Classroom Policies and Student Responsibilities
+This course requires a combination of individual and group work entailing hands-on activities andfrequent interactions with the instructional team.
+The lectures, labs and office hours are available for interacting with your group and the instruction team.
+In addition, a course messaging platform (Slack) is made available for the students to interact in groups and with the instruction team asynchronously.
+We ask that all students adhere to the course policies throughout the duration of the semester.

+- **Be respectful:** Listen to the instructors.
+Keep an open mind to the course material presented.
+Limit the use of personal devices.
+Be aware that you are working in a group.
+- **Be responsible:** Arrive on time.
+Submit the course deliverables on time.
+Help your team members
+- **Be a communicator:** Observe, Ask questions and Try out the materials presented during the course.
+Communicate with your team effectively and politely.
+- **Be a problem solver:** Explore options to complete hands-on tasks.
+Make your own notes.
+Stay positive about the course outcomes.
+#### Justice, Equity, Diversity, Inclusion (JEDI) statement
+The instruction team intends to students from all diverse backgrounds and perspectives by this course, The diversity that the students bring to this class be viewed as a resource, strength, and benefit.
+The course materials and activities presented in this course are intended to be respectful of: age, race, ethnicity, country of origin, language, religion, spiritual practice, sexual orientation, gender identity or expression, introversion/extroversion personality dimensions, and socioeconomic and mental/physical status.
+Please let the main instructor know ways to improve the effectiveness of the course.
+See <a href="https://www.cs.seas.gwu.edu/justice-equity-diversity-and-inclusion-resources" target="_blank">JEDI resources</a> for student resources.

 ### University Policies
 #### Use of Electronic Course Materials and Class Recordings